 What Is an Organizational Chart?

 Organizational design is an art.
-How do you put together your company so that the most work possible gets done?
+How do you put together your company so that the most work gets done?
 Who needs to report to who to best enable them to move effectively and accomplish work?

 Much of this comes down to organizational design.
-Every company has a different way of thinking about this, but the most important part is that they actually do the thinking about structure.
+Every company has a different way of thinking about this.
+But the most important part is that they actually do the thinking about structure.

 The way that you document this is with an organizational chart (org chart).
-An org chart is simply a graphic that shows the reporting structure of a company.
+An org chart is a graphic that shows the reporting structure of a company.
 It's organized as a hierarchy, showcasing the reporting structure.
 The top of an org chart shows the highest-ranking manager, with each box under it

 Check out the organizational chart example below:

-Use SmartArt to Create Organizational Charts
+Use SmartArt to Create Org Charts in PowerPoint

 SmartArt is one of my favorite features in PowerPoint, and I'll show you why in this section.
-Think of SmartArt as a way to build out interactive charts.
-While you might have used graphic design apps like Photoshop or Illustrator to build graphics in the past, you can actually build impressive graphics with PowerPoint alone.
+Think of SmartArt as a way to build interactive charts.
+While you might have used graphic design apps like Photoshop or Illustrator to build graphics in the past, you can build impressive graphics with PowerPoint alone.

 To get started with SmartArt org charts, jump over to the Insert tab on PowerPoint's ribbon.
-Click on the SmartArt menu option to open up the SmartArt builder.
+Click on the SmartArt menu option to open the SmartArt builder.

 Once you press OK, you'll see a new chart on your slide.
-You'll also see a text box on the left side in outline form where you can build out the structure of the company and see it auto-populate the SmartArt chart.
+You'll also see a text box on the left side in outline form where you can build the structure of the company and see it auto-populate the SmartArt chart.

 If you've never used PowerPoint for charts and illustrations, you might be surprised by its flexibility.
-Thanks to its easy-to-use interface and drag-and-drop design tools, you can build out practically any visual in PowerPoint.
+Thanks to its easy-to-use interface and drag-and-drop design tools, you can build practically any visual in PowerPoint.
 Check out this example of 15 templates that you can use to build infographics in Excel to tell stories with data:

-- Microsoft PowerPoint20 Best Infographic PowerPoint Presentation Templates—With Great PPT Data SlidesSean Hodge
+- Microsoft PowerPoint30 Best Infographic PowerPoint Presentation Templates—With Great PPT Data SlidesSean Hodge

 How to Create an Organizational Chart Using PowerPoint Org Chart Templates

 When you start with a pre-built slide, you only have to fill in your own details to complete the design.
-Add employee names, titles, and headshots to show a finished organizational chart.
+Add employee names, titles, and headshots to show a finished PowerPoint organizational chart.

 1. Select the Slide to Use